fmayer/burrahobbit/doc/source/dict.rst

-A persistent dict is created by calling :func:`burrahobbit.dict` which returns an object of the :class:`PersistentTreeMap` type (see below for a documentation of its methods). :func:`burrahobbit.dict` behaves exactly the way the builtin dict function of Python does.
+A persistent dict is created by calling :func:`burrahobbit.dict` which returns an object of the :class:`PersistentTreeMap` type (see below for a documentation of its methods). :func:`burrahobbit.dict` behaves exactly the way the builtin dict function of Python does, barring that it returns instances of :class:`PersistentTreeMap` instead of regular dicts.

 In addition to the methods described below, dictionaries implement the binary operators &, | and ^ (and, or, xor): `a & b` returns a